QOCS, SET OFF AND COSTS: THE COURT DOES NOT HAVE POWER TO SET OFF COSTS AGAINST COSTS: COUNTY COURT DECISION

 EXERCISE OF THE DISCRETION

-The judge did not need to give a judgment in relation to the exercise of the disction.
-That part judgment refers to the claimant’s counsels skeleton argument and accepts the submission.
+The judge did not need to give a judgment in relation to the exercise of the discretion.
+That part of the judgment refers to the claimant’s counsels skeleton argument and accepts the submission.

 “In his skeleton, Mr Mallalieu says as follows in paragraphs 48 to 50: